TamaraJoniec/tech-and-beyond/public/content/blog/css-grid-vs-flexbox.md

 }
 ```

+Basically, if your layout needs structure like a well-planned city, CSS Grid is your go-to.

+---

-## Flexbox: One-Dimensional Layout
+## Flexbox: The King of One-Dimensional Layouts

-Flexbox excels at one-dimensional layouts, either in a row or a column.
+Now, Flexbox is more like that chill mate who just goes with the flow.
+It’s fantastic for handling content in a _single_ direction, whether it’s a row or a column.

 ### When to Use Flexbox:

-- Aligning items within a single row or column
+- You just need to line things up neatly in a row or column
-- Creating flexible components that expand or shrink
+- You want flexible components that grow or shrink depending on the space available
-- Building navigation menus or toolbars
+- You’re building navigation menus or toolbars
-- Centering elements vertically and horizontally
+- You need to centre something _both_ vertically and horizontally (Flexbox makes this easy!)

+#### Example:

 ```css
 .flex-container {